-NOTE: All ELI Workshops Are Offered Online in Fall 2021
+NOTE: All ELI Workshops Are Offered Online in Winter 2022

 Have you ever struggled to write important email messages?
 Have you ever wondered whether your email messages reflect the professional persona you wish to project?
 In academic and professional settings, the ability to write effective email messages is an essential skill.
 In this workshop we will focus on strategies for writing clear, effective and professional email.
 We will discuss the aspects of email that make it likely to be read, to be easily understood, and to create a good impression.
 Bring a few samples of your important email messages to analyze.
 Please come prepared to participate actively in small group discussions.

-Using Ted Talks to Enhance Speaking, Listening, and Pronunciation - Wednesday September 15, 7:00-8:30 PM Eastern Time (ET)
+Using Videos to Enhance Speaking, Listening, and Pronunciation - Wednesday January 26, 7:00-8:30 PM Eastern Time (ET)

 TED Talks are everywhere.
 The most popular ones attract millions of viewers, and they are impacting the way public speakers present their ideas and themselves in and outside academia.
 In this hands-on workshop, we will explore a range of strategies for exploiting the rich array of ways you can use TED Talks to take your advanced English to the next level.
 We will look at resources for improving speaking, listening, and pronunciation.
 Please come prepared to join in online conversations with other participants.

-Plan Your English Self-Study Program For Winter Break - Wednesday December 8, 7:00-8:30 PM Eastern Time (ET)
+Plan Your English Self-Study Program For Spring and Summer - Wednesday March 30, 7:00-8:30 PM Eastern Time (ET)

-Classes end December 10 and won’t start up again until Tuesday January 5th.
+Classes end April 19th.
 What will you be doing over the long break to continue practicing and polishing your English language skills?
 Come to this workshop to gather new ideas and to share your own strategies for ways to continue practicing and improving your English during the long break.
 Please come prepared to participate actively in small group discussions.